You may or may not be desperately searching, “What are the best restaurants in Stamford, CT?”

 And don’t worry!

-We won’t load up the list with the most-expensive spots in the area.
+We won’t load up the list with the most-expensive places to eat in Stamford CT.
 From comfort food to fine dining, we’ve included an array of favorites.

 The Best Restaurants in Stamford, CT, by neighborhood